jsy-lang/.github/profile/README.md

 ### History

-This project orginally started as [Babel][] extension plugin.
+This project originally started as [Babel][] extension plugin.
 In 2018, we transitioned the project to a scanner-based text transformation library independent of the Babel ecosystem, designed to work with [Rollup][] and similar transpilation tools in the JavaScript ecosystem.
 We've been iterating